 Console output for the running app (stdout and stderr) is displayed in the console, below the source code area.
 You can also see the output in the Logging view.

 Breaking on exceptions

-To adjust the break-on-exceptions behavior, toggle the Break on unhandled exceptions and Break on all exceptions checkboxes in the upper right of the debugger view.
+To adjust the stop-on-exceptions behavior, toggle the Ignore dropdown at the top of the debugger view.